PRESTO MOBILE TAP OFFS

 Limited visual real-estate

-Visible on the lock screen, doesn't require riders to be signed in at all times
+Visible on the lock screen and doesn't require riders to be signed in at all times

 Visual real-estate

-Visible on te lock screen, doesn't require riders to be signed in at all times
+Visible on the lock screen anddoesn't require riders to be signed in at all times

 Clear call to action (CTAs)